nabeelvalley/website/static/content/blog/2020/17-05/code-for-noobs.md

 </details>

-We use `let` for data whose reference may change and `const` for data whose reference won't you can remember this like: `const = constant`
+We use `let` for data whose data may change and `const` for data whose data won't you can remember this like: `const = constant`

 > Note that it is also possible to use the keyword `var` to create a variable.
 This is something that is left over from older versions of JavaScript and can have some effects that are better to just avoid (if you're interested you can read [this article about how it impacts variable scope](https://medium.com/@josephcardillo/the-difference-between-function-and-block-scope-in-JavaScript-4296b2322abe) but it is a bit of a more challenging concept to understand)